devtut/generate/docs/algorithm/greedy-algorithms.md

 Worse than that a solution may not exist.
 This problem is in fact np-hard, but acceptable solutions mixing **greediness** and **memoization** exist.
 The idea is to explore all the possibilies and pick the one with the minimal number of coins.

-To give an amount X > 0, we choose a piece P in the money system, and then solve the sub-problem corresponding to X-P. We try this for all the pieces of the system.
+To give an amount X &gt; 0, we choose a piece P in the money system, and then solve the sub-problem corresponding to X-P. We try this for all the pieces of the system.
 The solution, if it exists, is then the smallest path that led to 0.

 Here an OCaml recursive function corresponding to this method.
 It returns None, if no solution exists.